 Accounting is an important tool for making financial decisions for the business.
 It is important to the investor, government, creditor, manager, etc. However, it has some drawbacks or limitations too.
 The major limitations of accounting are as follows:

-- Recording Only Monetary Items: As per the accounting principles, every busines organization maintains the records of only monetary transactions in the books of account.
-The business activities are also affected by non-monetary activities as well.
-However, the effect of those activities are not recordec in the books of accounts.
+1. Recording Only Monetary Items: As per the accounting principles, every business organization maintains the records of only monetary transactions in the books of account.
+Business activities are also affected by non-monetary activities as well.
+However, the effect of those activities is not recorded in the books of accounts.

-- Ignoring Time Value of Money: The value of money for today and tomorrow does not remain the same.
-Every busines organization maintains its books of accounts at historical cost, ignoring current cost.
+2. Ignoring Time Value of Money: The value of money for today and tomorrow does not remain the same.
+Every business organization maintains its books of accounts at historical cost, ignoring current cost.
 Therefore, accounting fails to exhibit the exact financial position of a business due to ignoring the time value of money.

-- Recording Only Past Events: Accounting maintains the records of past events only.
+3. Recording Only Past Events: Accounting maintains the records of past events only.
 It determines the operating results and financial position of the business based on historical or pst data.
-Such past information and result are used for making business decisions and developing future plans, policies and programs.
+Such past information and result are used for making business decisions and developing future plans, policies, and programs.

-- Failure in Maintaining Secrecy: Maintaining secrecy is essentinal to secure success in the business.
-But a group of accountants are involved in day-to-day accounting works.
-They know all hte transactions, results and performance of the business.
-Secrecy regarding the business performance is hard to maintain in accounting.
+4. Failure in Maintaining Secrecy: Maintaining secrecy is essential to secure success in the business.
+But a group of accountants is involved in day-to-day accounting work.
+They know all the transactions, results, and performance of the business.
+Secrecy regarding business performance is hard to maintain in accounting.

 Accounting Process or Cycle